0xPolygon/edge-contracts/docs/child/ChildERC1155PredicateAccessList.md

 # ChildERC1155PredicateAccessList

-*Polygon Technology (@QEDK, @wschwab)*
+*Polygon Technology (@QEDK)*

 > ChildERC1155PredicateAccessList

-Enables ERC1155 token deposits and withdrawals (only from allowlisted addresses, and not from blocklisted addresses) across an arbitrary root chain and child chain
+Enables ERC1155 token deposits and withdrawals (only from allowlisted address, and not from blocklisted addresses) across an arbitrary root chain and child chain